janpaepke/reversible-effect/README.md

 ### React's `useEffect`

-A common use case of these function is within a react's `useEffect` hook, which also uses a return function to reverse an effect.
+A common use case of these functions is within a react's `useEffect` hook, which conveniently also uses a return function to reverse the effect.
-As every function returns its own cleanup, you can return the reversible function directly.
+As every function returns its cleanup, you can return the reversible function from the hook directly.

 This example will add the event listener, whenever the component mounts and remove it, when it unmounts: